Habatakurikei/llmmaster/README.md

 # LLM Master

 LLM Master is a Python library that provides a unified interface for interacting with multiple Large Language Models (LLMs) from different providers.
-It supports concurrent execution of multiple LLMs and easy management of API keys and model configurations.
+It supports concurrent execution of multiple LLMs and easy model configurations.

 ## Features